 Housing and Living

-Fully-furnished housing is provided by TWC for all participants who need it.
+Fully furnished housing is provided by TWC for all participants who need it.
 Housing is arranged in close proximity to internship sites, both in Washington, D.C. and in regional locations across the United States.
 Housing accommodations can, and typically do, require shared-living arrangements with other interns.
 Every effort is made to arrange housing near essential amenities like grocery stores, public transit and medical facilities.

 You may be eligible to receive academic credit for your participation in this program.
 However, credits are determined and awarded by each university.
 TWC does not grant credit.
 You are responsible for arranging any academic credit through your college or university.
-You should discuss arrangements with you institution, prior to starting the program.
+You should discuss arrangements with your institution, prior to starting the program.

 How to Apply